Rakeela/dragora-notes/2021-8-13-One-Hundred-and-Sixty-Fourth.md

 To defend the reciprocal development of the will is a project that should be started far in advance of planting Yggdrasil's roots.

 ---
+https://pubmed.ncbi.nlm.nih.gov/34265520/ (Come together: On-chip bioelectric wound closure)

+(Note to self: complete above reference per standard citation for this archive.)

+I'm interested in this as a potential morphology trick.
+I think electrical modification of cells may be useful to change cell growth patterns.

+---
 Back to [[day-post-archive]]